Everything You Need to Know about Employee Referral Programs

 Distillary referral program shows how important it is to ask your employees first what motivates them most, because cash is not always the best incentive.
 Distillary replaced cash incentives with tech gadgets.
 They offered devices as a referral reward such as the newest iPhone or Apple watch.
 These hard to get rewards proved to be much more popular than cash.

-Is a good employee referral program example that rewards referring employees through public recognition across all social channels.
+It's a good employee referral program example that rewards referring employees through public recognition across all social channels.
 Successful referrers are called “champions” and projected as role models and positive examples for other employees.

 They switched their rewards from cash to trips to Hawaii as a referral bonus.
 The Googlers within the pilot said the program was 28% more fun, 28% more memorable and 15% more thoughtful than the previous, cash-based system.